Brussels, 28 October 2025

 On Tuesday 28 October, the ACLP Board organised a training in Brussels for the ten arbitrators appointed to assist parties in concluding a licensing agreement when negotiations over royalty fees reach an impasse.

 The diverse panel of arbitrators includes experts from both the public and private sectors, bringing together experience in intellectual property law and the seed business.
+This combination ensures a balanced approach that reflects both commercial realities and technical considerations.

 To test the system, arbitrators and ACLP members role-played mock cases, helping to fine-tune the process and highlight its effectiveness as an incentive for parties to agree before reaching the final arbitration stage.
+The practical exercises also strengthened understanding of how evidence is evaluated and how arbitrators assess market value in complex licensing negotiations.

 The ACLP plans to regularly organise similar trainings to maintain the readiness of its arbitrators and uphold members’ confidence in the fairness and integrity of the process.